 Now I am using this experience and knowledge to help organisations needing technical support and environmental advice.
 I recognise that environmental management works best when we work together, and I enjoy using my extensive network to bring people together to review specific issues.
 I actively maintain my knowledge of current environmental issues, including biodiversity loss and climate change.
 I have a particular interest in habitat classification, protected areas, environmental monitoring and reporting, nature-based solutions, habitat restoration and nature networks.

-I have a passion for words, Celtic culture, heritage and nature.
+I love words, Celtic culture, heritage and nature.
 I am a STEM Ambassador and I have brought scientific overviews to local communities.
 I am researching the life of Dr. Kathleen Carpenter, a pioneering freshwater ecologist in Wales, who I have developed as a role model for future generations.
+Check out my growing portfolio of writing on this website.

 Education & Research Positions